Erin Brockovich (film): Plot

-In 1993, Erin Brockovich is an unemployed single mother of three children who has recently been injured in a traffic accident with a doctor and is suing him.
-Her lawyer, Ed Masry, expects to win, but Erin's confrontational courtroom behavior under cross-examination loses her the case, and Ed will not return her phone calls afterwards.
+In 1993, Erin Brockovich is an unemployed single mother of three children, who has recently been injured in a car crash with a doctor and is suing him.
+Her lawyer, Ed Masry, expects to win, but Erin's explosive courtroom behavior under cross-examination loses her the case, and Ed will not return her phone calls afterwards.
 One day, he arrives at work to find her in the office, apparently working.
 She says that he told her things would work out and they did not, and that she needed a job.
-She asks Ed for a job, which he reluctantly gives her.
+Ed takes pity on Erin, and she gets a paid job at the office.

-Erin is given files for a real estate case where the Pacific Gas and Electric Company (PG&E) is offering to purchase the home of Donna Jensen in Hinkley, California.
-Erin is surprised to see medical records in a real estate file.
-Briefly asking permission to investigate, she visits Donna, who explains that she had simply kept all her PG&E correspondence together.
-Donna appreciates PG&E's help: she has had several tumors and her husband has Hodgkin's lymphoma, but PG&E has always provided a doctor at their own expense.
+Erin is given files for a real estate case where the Pacific Gas and Electric Company (PG&E) is offering to purchase the home of Donna Jensen, a resident of Hinkley, California.
+Erin is surprised to see medical records in the file and visits Donna, who explains that she had simply kept all her PG&E correspondence together.
+Donna appreciates PG&E's help: she has had several tumors and her husband has Hodgkin's lymphoma, but PG&E has always supplied a doctor at their own expense.
 Erin asks why they would do that, and Donna replies, "because of the chromium".
-Erin begins digging into the case and finds evidence that the groundwater in Hinkley is seriously contaminated with carcinogenic hexavalent chromium, while PG&E has been telling Hinkley residents that they use a safer form of chromium.
-After a week, Erin returns to the office to report and is told she has been fired for missing a week of work.
+Erin begins digging into the case and finds evidence that the groundwater in Hinkley is seriously contaminated with carcinogenic hexavalent chromium, but PG&E has been telling Hinkley residents that they use a safer form of chromium.
+After several days away from the office doing this research, she is fired by Ed until he realizes that she has been working the entire time, and sees what she has found out.

-Later, Ed realizes what was happening when a professor Erin consulted tries to phone her back.
-He visits Erin to ask for her research, and accepts her demand to be rehired in return, with a raise.
-Continuing her research over time, she visits many Hinkley residents and gains their trust.
-Ed and Erin hold a barbecue in order to speak to many of the residents and explain to them what PG&E has been trying to get away with.
-Erin and Ed find numerous medical problems in Hinkley, and that virtually everyone has been treated by PG&E's doctors, who have led them to believe their issues are unrelated to the "safe" chromium.
-The Jensens' claim for compensation ultimately becomes a major class action lawsuit.
-Unfortunately, Ed explains that all direct evidence is linked solely to PG&E Hinkley, rather than PG&E corporate headquarters: thus, PG&E corporate can deny any knowledge of what's happening in Hinkley.